NefariousDan/BrailleBoard/README.md

 ## How to install

-Download and install the ezButton library from either [ezButton-1.0.4.zip](https://github.com/VeritosHD/BrailleBoard/files/11359347/ezButton-1.0.4.zip)...
-...or Arduino IDE Library Manager
+Download and install the ezButton library from [here](https://github.com/VeritosHD/BrailleBoard/files/11359347/ezButton-1.0.4.zip) or from the Arduino IDE Library Manager

 ### Using pre-build package
 1. From the "releases" page install BrailleBoard.ino